Tribute to Joe Furlong

 February 11, 1939 - May 7, 2025

-It Is with a heavy heart that I inform you of the passing away of Joe Furlong.
+It is with a heavy heart that I inform you of the passing away of Joe Furlong.
 For any who don't know, Joe was the original TuffHead broadhead’s developer.
 I did not know Joe when he developed his broadhead, but he had followed my research for many years.
 He took all of the recommendations that the research indicated would make a top-performing broadhead and, starting from scratch, made the prototypes of the first TuffHeads.
 Joe and his hunting partners took those prototypes to the field and tested them to prove to themselves that what Joe was designing would be the best-performing broadhead on the market.

 Many years later, and after much testing of our own, I can tell you that Joe reached his goal.
 He wanted to give bowhunters the best broadhead, and he succeeded.
 Today's original TuffHead, of Joe's design, is the benchmark broadhead in all the foundations testing.
 It is the broadhead design against which the performance of all other broadheads is judged.
 So far, no other broadhead has measured up to Joe’s.
 The original TuffHead’s unmatched performance stands as a testament to one who gave much to bowhunting, and who deserves remembrance in the history of bowhunting.